dzackgarza/Notes/Class_Notes/2019/Algebra/PSets/PSet 10/PSet.md

 Since the elementary divisors of $A$ are precisely the minimal polynomials of the Jordan blocks of $A$, and the minimal polynomial of any $1\times 1$ matrix $[a_{ij}]$ is given by the linear polynomial $x - a_{ij}$, every elementary divisor of $A$ must be linear.

 $\impliedby$:
+Suppose all of the elementary divisors of $A$ are linear.
+Every elementary divisor is the minimal polynomial of a Jordan block of $A$, and so if we write $JCF(A) = \bigoplus M_i$, then the minimal polynomial of each $M_i$ is linear.

+If we can show that each Jordan block $M_i$ is in fact diagonal, then $A$ itself will be similar to a diagonal matrix.